osmantuzcu2/AppState/README.md

-# appstate
+# AppState

-A new Flutter project.
+Nowen Software 2019

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a clone of Flutter starter project.
+The only thing that changes, Inherited Widget has been used for setting states.

-A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)